{{flagHref}}

 Conversion Guidelines

-• The Brinell Hardness Number (BHN) measures the material's resistance to indentation and is typically used for large or irregularly shaped specimens.
+• Brinell Hardness Number (BHN) measures the material's resistance to indentation, commonly used for large or irregularly shaped samples.

-• Rockwell Hardness: Rockwell B is employed for softer materials, whereas Rockwell C is applied for harder materials.
+• Rockwell Hardness: Rockwell B is used for softer materials, while Rockwell C is for harder materials.

-• The hardness values measured using Vickers (HV) and Knoop (HK) are commonly used for small or thin materials and are well suited to the measurement of microhardness.
+• Vickers (HV) and Knoop (HK) hardness values are often used for small or thin materials and are excellent for measuring microhardness.

-• Shore A: Measures the hardness of soft rubber and plastics and indicates the material's resistance to indentation.
+• Shore A: Measures the hardness of soft rubbers and plastics, providing an estimate of the material’s resistance to indentation.

 Frequently Asked Questions